trance1st/JSONP1.1-DEMO/Readme.md

 >  Solve the exercise described in JsonStreamsExercise.txt (use the class JsonStreamsExerciseSolution for solution)

+>  There is an extra exercise in the sub-pacakge 'extra'.
+See file JsonStreamsMapExercise.txt

 ##### 6 - Process big JSON files

 In all the above examples, when you load and JsonObject or JsonArray, the whole document is loaded into memory.